-In Reception a synthetic phonics scheme is used in the form of Jolly Phonics and this then leads into Letters and Sounds in KS 1and word work in KS 2.
+In Reception a synthetic phonics scheme is used in the form of Jolly Phonics and this then leads into Letters and Sounds in KS 1 and 'Word of the Day' work in KS 2.

-Individual learning needs are celebrated and developed by using teaching techniques which are suited to all learning styles, such as, drama, outdoor learning, hot seating and ICT.
+Individual learning needs are celebrated and developed by using teaching techniques which are suited to all learning styles, such as, drama, outdoor learning, hot seating and computing.